 Weeds are either monocots or diocots.
 Monocots have one leaf on germination, usually parallel veins (most grasses are monocts) .
 Diocots are broad leaf weeds such as clover, these have a network of veins.

 Annual weeds live for one year and then die, they are spread by seed.
 So prevent seeding.

 Biennial weeds produce seed in their second year of life.
 So again prevent seeding.

 Perennial weeds are root based, or bulb based, they can seed and also spread by runners or bulbs.
 Breaking and dropping roots when removing them can cuase further spread.
 You need to prevent seeding and destroy or remove the root system.

 NON CHEMICAL CONTROL

-Close planting, weeds love open ground so close planting can help supress weed spread.
+- Close planting, weeds love open ground so close planting can help suppress weed spread.

 By far the most popular chemical controls are Selective weed killers and Systemic weed killers based on glyphosate.

-Selective weed killers taget different weeds, such as bindi and clover, or broad leaf weeds.
+- Selective weed killers target different weeds, such as bindi and clover, or broad leaf weeds.

 - Systemic weed killers will kill just about anything they come into contact with.